Kulturraum/reader_app/interface Concept assigment/Readme.txt

-design and construct several interface concepts(icon, menu, main_screen)
+design and construct several interface concepts(icon, menu, main_screen, some pages and bbuttons)